dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/11/22
+A random thought that maybe [sociotechnical systems](https://en.wikipedia.org/wiki/Sociotechnical_system) could be extended to people interactions outside of the workplace including friends and immediate family.
+This would model the reality more closely.

 #### 2024/11/21
 This blog post by [Jon Ayre](https://bsky.app/profile/jonayre.uk) summarises so well everything you need to know about performance reviews, etc. <https://jonayre.uk/blog/2022/08/25/stop-managing-performance>.
 My TLDR would be "weaknesses are the flip side of strengths", "embrace diversity" and "reward teams rather than individuals" (not that it's easy or common).